MabaKalox/esp-rust-lighting/README.md

 ### REST API

-The REST API to the std-esp-rust-lightning
+The REST API to the esp-rust-lightning

 ---
 #### Send compiled program in base64